polterguy/polterguy.github.io/tutorials/auth/index.md

 ![Authentication and Authorisation in Magic](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/auth.jpg)

-Imagining your manager giving you the required time to implement the above is probably at best delusional, regardless of what company you work for.
-With Magic, it's _simply there_.
-Combining this with the auditing and diagnostic features of Magic, allowing you to see high level KPI charts related to security issues, such as illustrated below - Results in that Magic's features from a conceptual point of view related to this, is something you're probably never going to be able to reproduce using other means.
+As you are working on your own internal systems it is highly unlikely you will find the time to implement something resembling the above.
+With Magic, it's simply there.
+Combining this with the auditing and diagnostic features of Magic, allowing you to see high level KPI charts related to security issues, such as illustrated below - Probably gives you everything you will ever need related to authentication and authorisation.

 ![Security audit logging in Hyperlambda](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/health-security.jpg)